KarelZe/edu/maschinelles-lernen/01_self_test.md

 ## Linear Regression

-* _Under which assumptions is the least-squares objective from linear regression equivalent to a maximum likelihood objective?_🦧
+* _Under which assumptions is the least-squares objective from linear regression equivalent to a maximum likelihood objective?🦧_
   * Gaussian likelihood with linear mean and constant noise.
 * What is the role of the lambda factor in the objective of ridge regression and how is it determined? 🦧
-  * $\lambda$ controls the degree of penalization.
+  * $$\lambda$ controls the degree of penalization.
 It is determined through cross-validation.

 ## Linear Classification